 - Someone contacts you claiming to be a system administrator.
-He claims there are problems with your account and needs your password to fix it.
+They claim there are problems with your account and they need your password to fix it.

 - Someone contacts you claiming to be from a credit card company.
-He needs to verify your account and asks for your credit card number and expiration date.
+They need to verify your account and they ask for your credit card number and expiration date.

 - Someone contacts you claiming to be a new staff member.
-He has forgotten his password and asks you to give him yours because he needs to get into the system very quickly or he'll be in trouble with the boss.
+They have forgotten their password and they ask you to give them yours because they need to get into the system very quickly or they will be in trouble with the boss.

 - Someone from somewhere far away wants to give you millions of dollars, but needs your help in the form of money for bribes, expenses, etc., in moving the money from there to here.

 The basic goals of social engineering are to gain unauthorized access to systems or information in order to commit fraud, network intrusion, industrial espionage, identity theft, or simply disrupt the system or network.